 In 166 CE, under the general command of co-communist Lucius Werus, Cassius, led by one of the legions, took part in another campaign against the Party.
 Roman victories caused rumours that Cassius crossed the Indus River, which was not true but emphasized the admiration of Roman society for his skill.

 At the end of 166 CE, Cassius became the legatus Augusti pro praetore, an imperial representative in Syria.
 In around 170 CE (after the death of Lucius Verus) there was a revolt in Central Egypt, where residents revolted against large increases in grain prices.
-During the revolt, called the “Bucoli war”, Cassius received the title of Rector Orientis (can be translated as “Supreme Commander of the Orient”), which in practice gave him imperium and great power in Eastern provinces of the Empire.
+During the revolt, called the “Bucoli war”, Cassius received the title of Rector Orientis (can be translated as “Supreme Commander of the Orient”), which in practice gave him imperium and great power in the Eastern provinces of the Empire.
 Within 5 years he stifled the rebellion, taking advantage of the divisions and the gradual destruction of subsequent troops.

 In mid-CE 175, Avidius Cassius received false reports saying that Marcus Aurelius had died of a disease (the so-called Antonine plague) which was brought by Roman troops returning from the war with Parthians.
-Upon hearing this, Cassius proclaimed himself emperor and stated that it was the legionaries involved in the Marcomannic War in Pannonia elected him as the new ruler.
+Upon hearing this, Cassius proclaimed himself emperor and stated that it was the legionaries involved in the Marcomannic War in Pannonia who elected him as the new ruler.
 There are also rumours that Cassius’s wife, Faustina the Younger, would convince us to usurp, who feared that in the event of her husband’s death, the usurpers would fight for the throne in the face of their son’s young age Commodus.
 Cassius was supposed to guarantee that a person close to her husband and family would sit on the throne.

 Cassius Dio in his work “Roman history” reported that at the news of Cassius’s rebellion, Aurelius in his military camp spoke to the soldiers.
 He emphasized his sadness at the news of his friend’s rebellion and stated that he had never experienced any pain on his part.
 He decided that if the threat were related only to his person, he would give the decision to choose a better emperor to the legions and the Senate.
 Aurelius also expressed the hope that Cassius would not die or commit suicide, because the emperor wanted to show him grace.
 Despite calm words, the senate recognized Cassius as a public enemy and Marcus Aurelius had to face the rival in an open fight.

 Cassius had strong support in Egypt, Syria and Arabia, which gave him an army of seven legions.
 The prefect of Egypt (the granary of Rome), Gaius Calvisius Statianus, issued an edict to the people of the province for recognition of the new power.
 However, many noblemen in the Empire opposed Cassius.
-Herod Atticus himself – a philosopher, teacher of Aurelius, a well-known Roman citizen of those times – said in a letter to Cassius: “you are mad”.
+Herod Atticus himself – a philosopher, teacher of Aurelius, and a well-known Roman citizen of those times – said in a letter to Cassius: “you are mad”.

 Actions of Marcus Aurelius